chripiermarini/Kaggle-Titanic-project/README.md

 # Titanic
-Personal take to the Titanic Kaggle project.
+Personal take to the Titanic Kaggle project --- CURRENTLY ON TEMPORARY STOP.